 Our recommendation is to use Teleprospecting to build the sales pipeline for the field sales.
 This avoids the yo-yo effect and makes revenue target more reliable.
 In this scenario, a senior Teleprospector will do all of the initial research to gather the coherent sales opportunity story and pass it on as a Sales Qualified Lead.
 This opportunity story is a synopsis of what the key initiatives are; which departments or divisions are directly involved; who the key stake holders are, which CXO is driving this initiative; what the individual pains, concerns, and desires of the various stake holders are; and what a reasonable timeframe looks like for making a final decision on the solution to this set of challenges.

-Choosing the Right Person for the Job
+Choosing the Right Person for a Complex Sales Role

 The right type of Teleprospector to successfully perform this would have the following qualities: